systemcarl/weblog/outlines/about-me.md

 ### The Best Way to Learn
 - There's nothing that I value more than learning.
     - If we have nothing else, we have our knowledge and experience.
-    - As a life-long learner, I am always looking for new ways to progress, grow, and explore.
+    - As a life-long learner.
+    - I am always looking for new ways to progress, grow, and explore.
 - There's no better way to learn than by teaching.
     - I take every opportunity to share my knowledge and experience with others.
-    - Teaching science and programming has been a rewarding experience:
+    - Teaching science and programming has been a rewarding experience.
-        - guest lecturing and assisting with courses at McMaster University,
+        - I have guest lectured and assisted with courses at McMaster University.
-        - supervising college graduate projects and undergraduate coop internships.
+        - I supervised college graduate projects and undergraduate coop internships.

+#### Mentorship
 - As software development becomes more complex, the need for collaboration and communication is more important than ever.
+    - Software development is now rarely a solo endeavour.
-    - Continuous investment and research into teaching computer programming will only become more important.
+    - Continuous investment and research into teaching computer programming will only become more important as technology continues to evolve.
     - Innovation can only continue when new developers are trained and mentored, with the fundamentals required to solve new, unsolved problems.
+- I will continue to share, mentor, and teach.
+    - Without the mentorship, guidance I received, I would not have the abilities I have now.
+    - This [weblog] is one way I can share knowledge and enable others.
+    - I will surely continue to mentor throughout my career.

 ## Looking Towards the Future
 - My ultimate goal is to empower others to do more with less.